 - General Neurology — Patients with all aspects of neurological difficulties receive comprehensive, efficient and compassionate neurology care.
 Individuals with a need for more specialized care, will be guided to other physicians within the Emory Clinic.

 - Geriatric Psychiatry and Behavioral Sciences— Emory’s Geriatric Psychiatry and Behavioral Sciences specializes in providing psychiatric care to geriatric patients who are experiencing depression, anxiety and other psychiatric illnesses.

 - Inpatient Psychiatry and Behavioral Sciences — Individuals who are experiencing acute distress associated with behavioral health diagnoses can receive compassionate and caring inpatient treatment services at Emory University Hospital at Wesley Woods.

-- Integrated Memory Care Clinic —This program addresses an individual’s primary and dementia care needs in the same location in order to promote optimal physical, mental, emotional and spiritual well-being of both patients and their families.
+- Integrated Memory Care Clinic —This clinic offers primary, geriatric and dementia care in one location, along with education and support programs, in order to meet the physical, mental, emotional and spiritual well-being of patients and their families.

 - Intensive Outpatient Program (IOP) —Patients who have already received inpatient therapy and those who have not may benefit from the intensive outpatient program.
 This option enables you to receive high-level treatment, including individual, group or couples therapy, on a structured, routine outpatient basis.

 - Movement Disorders Program — Emory is home to a leading treatment and research center for the spectrum of movement disorders, including Parkinson's disease, dystonia, essential tremor, Huntington's disease and Tourette's syndrome.

 - Neuro Critical Care Division — Patients with the most complex and critical brain conditions receive advanced treatments in the neuro critical care division.